 You can enjoy the cherry blossoms in various parks and gardens in the city, such as Ueno Park, Shinjuku Gyoen, or Yoyogi Park.
 Ueno Park is one of the most popular spots with over 1000 trees along a central pathway.
 Shinjuku Gyoen has a beautiful English Garden with more than 400 trees of different varieties.
 Yoyogi Park is known for its lively parties under the blossoms with food stalls and music.

 But maybe the most iconic place to experience cherry blossom is alongside the Meguro River (Meguro-gawa).
 It can be crowded at times but it is definitely worth the trip.
-Furthermore, in 2023 the Meguro River Cherry Blossom Festival is coming back after a four-year break due to the pandemic.
 The closest station is Nakameguro where the circular Yoyogi Line runs.